After Richard Speck killed eight women and stoked the fears of the nation, he simply remarked, "It just wasn't their night."

 For many at the time, it was seen as the end of an era of innocence, when it was never assumed that someone would kill helpless victims without clear motivation.
 Of course, just two years later, Charles Manson would end the ’60s decade of love for good.

 After only 45 minutes of deliberation, the jury came back with a guilty verdict for Speck.

-He was initially given a death sentence, but this reduced to life in prison in 1971 when the Supreme Court ruled that people opposed to the death penalty were unconstitutionally excluded from the jury.
+He was initially given a death sentence, but this was reduced to life in prison in 1971 when the Supreme Court ruled that people opposed to the death penalty were unconstitutionally excluded from the jury.

 Speck served this sentence at Stateville Correctional Center in Illinois.
 Throughout his time there, he regularly got caught with drugs and moonshine.